DemocracyApps/CNP-Dev-Env/README.md

         git clone https://github.com/DemocracyApps/CNP-Dev-Env.git CNP

-5. Navigate to the CNP directory and run the following command:
+5. Navigate to the CNP directory and run the following commands:

         ./SCRIPTS/setup_osx.sh
+        cp ./FILES/config.php ./cnp/app/config/packages/artdarek/oauth-4-laravel/config.php

+    then fill in the appropriate client IDs and client secrets for Twitter or Facebook authentication.
+    (or talk to EJ about borrowing his).

-6. From the CNP directory, run the following commands to download, configure and start the virtual server and log in:
+6. Still from the CNP directory, run the following command (if you wish to change the IP address of the CNP dev server, change it in Vagrantfile before running this command and use for /etc/hosts edit below as well):

         vagrant up
-        vagrant ssh

-   The first command may take a few minutes.
-The second command will log you into the development server.
-Running the command 'uname -a' should give you output similar to:

-        Linux precise64 3.2.0-23-generic #36-Ubuntu SMP Tue Apr 10 20:39:51 UTC 2012 x86_64 x86_64 x86_64 GNU/Linux
+   This will take a few minutes.
+It will set up the development server and start it running.
+You can log into the server at any point by running 'vagrant ssh' from this directory.
+For other commands, check the vagrant documentation.
 Note that the CNP directory is shared with this server - on the server it corresponds to the /vagrant directory.

-**NOTE: the IP address of the virtual machine is set in the Vagrant file - you may change it if you wish.**

-7. On your local machine (laptop), edit the /etc/hosts file and create an alias, for example:
+7. On your *local* machine (laptop), add the following line to the /etc/hosts file:

-        192.168.33.22   cnp.loc

-   Verify that entering the URL 'cnp.dev' in a browser gives you the Apache2 Debian Default Page.
+      192.168.33.23  cnp.dev

+   If you wish to change the IP address, you must also change it in the Vagrantfile.